#2 - Prompt Engineering : A Gentle Introduction

 2. LLaMA-3’s INST Tags based prompt

-This reminded me of XML test reports, where tags define boundaries:
+This is similar to XML format, where tags define boundaries:

 <s>